micahwoods/atcweb3/content/post/fertilizer-recommendations-by-spf-slan-mlsn/index.md

 Second, they wrote that "for the MLSN guidelines, it is important to measure the soil nutrient levels at the beginning of the season and at the end of the season."
 I don't recommend that.
 I generally recommend sampling once per year, and I suggest autumn, or the end of rainy season in locations with pronounced wet and dry seasons, as the preferred sampling time.

 Third, I like to put fertilizer recommendations into a larger context.
-What is really happening when one implements one method of fertilizer recommendation over another.
+What is really happening when one implements one method of fertilizer recommendation over another?
 To do that, I considered 1 000 simulated soils (locations), and calculated a P fertilizer recommendation for each of those locations across a range of N fertilizer inputs.

 {{< figure src="simulated_1000_P.png" >}}